pmjordan/OAS3-to-TOSCA/README.md

 Notifications using callbacks were a particular problem to map and were recorded in [TOSCA_API_notification.yml](TOSCA_API_notification.yml)

 My conclusion was that it would be possible to write an automatic translator which took and OAS3 spec and an input and created TOSCA interface type defintion as an output.

+**Update April 2022 --- Chris Lauwers has created something similar to this at https://github.com/lauwers/oas2tosca**